-This major combines the natural and applied sciences to understand and minimize the impacts of anthropogenic activities on natural resources, with emphasis on soil, plant, and water components of the ecosystem.
+This major combines the natural and applied sciences to understand, assess, and minimize the impacts of anthropogenic activities on natural resources, with emphasis on soil, plant, and water components of the ecosystem.
+The program emphasizes understanding, planning, and managing the complex ecological relationships of natural and anthropogenically disturbed environments.
 Graduates will be able to conduct and/or direct remediation strategies and conservation measures to maintain quality environments and to reclaim disturbed and damaged ecosystems.